Dynamical evolution of fermion-boson stars: Numerical Simulations

 The numerical evolution of the equilibrium configuration with $N_B=10$.$7\% N_F$ and $M_T=1$.$4$ presents a more dynamical behavior.
-This configuration lies on the right of the critical values of the number of particles $N_F$ and $N_B$ in Fig.~\ref{fig:particulas}, indicating that it must be unstable under perturbations.
+This configuration lies on the right of the critical values of the number of particles $N_F$ and $N_B$ in Fig.~\ref{fig:particulas}, indicating that it is unstable under perturbations.

 The initial stage of the evolution is similar to the previous case of a stable star, with the scalar field oscillating mainly with its eigenfrequency, and the neutron star oscillating due to the perturbation introduced by the inherent numerical truncation errors.
 However, these oscillations grow rapidly in amplitude, driving the dynamics to a non-linear regime; the star is eventually migrating from the unstable to the stable branch.
 The central values $\rho_0$ and the maximum $\phi^{max}_0$, the total mass $M_T$, and the number of particles $N_B$ and $N_F$, are plotted in Fig.~\ref{fig:inestable}.
-The central values show large variations until $t \approx 10000$, then change slowly, and finally settle down onto a new stable configuration with practically the same number of bosonic particles, but with around $10\%$ less mass and number of fermions than the original star.
+The central values show large variations which are damped slowly, and finally will settle down onto a new stable configuration with practically the same number of bosonic and fermionic particles.

+Notice however that the large oscillations in the central density induces significant variations with the same frequency in the radius of the star.
+The interaction of the expanding and contracting star's surface with the atmosphere (i.e., the low density fluid populating the star's exterior) produces an artificial small loss of the baryonic mass during the migration that can be observed in Fig.~\ref{fig:inestable}.